mattferderer/mattferderer.github.io/_posts/2016-04-03-reasons-why-every-website-should-use-ssl-https-and-where-to-get-a-free-ssl.md

 title: Reasons Why Every Website Should Use SSL/HTTPS & Where to Get a Free SSL
 ---

-#Reasons Why Every Website Should Use SSL/HTTPS & Where to Get a Free SSL

 Looking for the TLDR version?

 > Go to [Let's Encrypt](https://letsencrypt.org/) to get a free SSL so that your site is safer, more accurate, faster & can offer more features for your visitors as well as report back correct data to you.